Kota

 New and expectant mothers in Ireland can get up to 26 weeks of ordinary maternity leave and an extra 16 weeks of additional unpaid maternity leave.

-4. What Childcare Options Are Available in Ireland When You Return From Maternity Leave?
+4. What Childcare Options Are Available in Ireland When Your Employees Return From Maternity Leave?

-In Ireland, you have various childcare options before you return to work.
+In Ireland, your employees have access to various childcare options before they return to work.
 These include:

 • Childminders: Childminders are self-employed individuals who take care of children in their own homes.